• Skip to primary navigation

 From the Observer’s Log: The Splinter Galaxy

-May 6, 2015 By Brian Ventrudo Filed Under: Deep Sky
+May 6, 2015 by Brian Ventrudo Filed Under: Deep Sky

 NGC-5907Galaxy season is back, and I’m going hunting in the deep sky.
 Among tonight’s targets is NGC 5907, the “Splinter Galaxy” in the constellation Draco.
 Part of the NGC 5866 galaxy group, this edge-on spiral is 50 million light years away.
 At a length of 120,000 light years long, it’s one of the largest edge-on systems visible in a small telescope, with a mass of 250 billion Suns.
 NGC 5907 is well-known for its warped disk and a dramatic arc of stars that suggests a recent collision with another galaxy.
 It also lacks the number of giant stars expected of a spiral galaxy [Read more…] about From the Observer’s Log: The Splinter Galaxy